In writing groups this month, the running theme is stress, and most of it from NOT writing.

 Common writing tasks

-Let’s take a look at how authors spend their writing time.
+Let’s take a look at how authors tend to spend their writing time.

 - Character sketches